serena-peschiaroli/javacert-simulazione-3-mattina/README.md

 The sequence a, b, c is printed.
-The sequence a, b, c, b is printed. x The sequence a, c, b, c is printed.
+The sequence a, b, c, b is printed.
+The sequence a, c, b, c is printed.
-The sequence a, c, b is printed.
+- [x] The sequence a, c, b is printed.
 None of the above.

 ___________________________________________________